 Scenario #3: You read this article and decide to put some of the tips below into action.
 By applying the principles of conversion rate optimization, you’re able to keep the conversion rate at five percent and drive the AOV up to $95 per order.
 Your revenue moves to $475K – almost double that of your steep discount strategy – but without discounting prices.

-We see numbers like that – and even better – on a regular basis.
+“Impossible,” you say?
+In fact, we see numbers like that – and even better – on a regular basis.
 Conversion rate optimization (CRO) is the missing link between your website traffic and your sales volume.
-We’ve elsewhere covered CRO in detail (see the resources listed below).CRO is the missing link between your website traffic and your sales volume.
-Click To Tweet
+We’ve elsewhere covered CRO in detail (see the resources listed below).

 We’ve even developed an online tool (free) you can use to draw up your own scenarios and see how changes in your conversion rate and AOV can bring about startling changes in sales revenue.
 Here’s that link: CRO Calculator.